-Starting in 2012, I want more letters.
+Starting in 2015, we want more letters.
 Interesting ones.
 Scintillating even.
 Funny.
 And to help with that process, Bitter Lawyer is offering a $25 coffee or Amazon gift card each month to the best letter we receive that is also published.
 How do you get published?
 Some thoughts:

 - Read this post.
 Again.

 - Don’t be boring or stupid.
-I can tolerate some of the fake, so long as it’s entertaining—and surprises.
+We can tolerate some of the fake, so long as it’s entertaining—and surprises.

 - Be honest.
 Seriously, ask something that’s cropped up as an issue in law school, in your career, at the office.
 Something others may have encountered.
 It’s not rocket science.
 Or admiralty.
 It’s life.

-- Read through my past advice to see what I’ve received for questions—and answered— especially in the last year.
+- Read through Ex-Bitter’s past advice to see what was received for questions—and answered.

 - No tomes.
 Seriously, no Excel spreadsheets or footnotes.
 This isn’t law review, Chas.

-Have a question for Ex-Bitter?
+Have a question for our Bitter Staff?
 Email it to us at email@example.com.
 Although we do not reveal the writer’s identity, we’ll need a valid email address to verify that you actually exist (and to send a gift card if we pick the letter as the best one in a particular month).